runabol/spring-boot-starter-graphql/README.md

                            // in the real-world you would probably
                            // fetch the data from a database but
-                           // but i'm keeping it simple for the example.
+                           // i'm keeping it simple for the example.
-                           // The point is that the data can come from anywhere:
+                           // The point is that the data can come from
-                           // database, another service, generated
+                           // anywhere: database, another service,
-                           // on the fly, etc.
+                           // calculated on the fly, etc.

                            Map<String, Object> movie = new HashMap<>();